-These days, the famous former Christian monastery on the remote island is known for its Star Wars: The Force Awakens and The Last Jedi cameo, but aside from that it really is spectacular to see.
+These days, the former Christian monastery on the remote island is known for its Star Wars: The Force Awakens and The Last Jedi cameo, but aside from that it really is spectacular to visit.
 Located off the coast of the best county in Ireland, Co.
 Kerry (yes I have my total Kerrywoman bias), Skellig became a UNESCO World Heritage Site in 1996.

 Though it’s not 100% certain when the monastery was founded, it’s said to have been built sometime between the 6th and 8th century, until it was abandoned in the 12th century.

 Pro-tip: if you’re planning to head there, regardless of what the weather says, bring a decent pair of walking shoes/boots.
 The climb is steep and long and if are afraid of heights or are a bit wobbly on your feet, then a good grip is well needed.

 It can take nearly an hour to get there on the boat and you’ll be given about two and half hours to explore the island – so make sure that you get a good sleep and have plenty of energy.

 On one occasion when we visited there was fog surrounding us and though hard to see in the distance, there was a wonderful sense of remoteness and peace all around.
 You could see why the monks would have loved the place.

 Another time, the skies were clear and you could see all of the coast.
 Breathtaking to say the least – but both situations are.
 Sometimes it’s just the luck of the draw.